 Here is how to make Dutch oven mac and cheese.

 Step 2: Cook the pasta.
-Slowly pour in 3 cups of water, whisking continuously to break up any lumps that form.
+Slowly pour in the water, whisking continuously to break up any lumps that form.
 Then, pour in the milk and whisk until smooth.
-Add the salt and allow the liquid to come to a gentle simmer.
-When the liquid starts simmering, reduce the heat to low and stir in the pasta.
-Cover the Dutch oven with the lid and cook pasta for 12-15 minutes, stirring occasionally to prevent sticking, until the pasta reaches al dente texture.
-Add more water, ¼ cup at a time, if the pasta begins to dry out too quickly.
-There should still be about ¼-⅓ of the liquid remaining in the pot when the pasta finishes cooking.
+Season with salt and allow the liquid to come to a gentle simmer.
+When the liquid starts simmering, reduce the heat to medium-low and stir in the pasta.
+Cover the Dutch oven with the lid and cook pasta for 10-15 minutes, stirring occasionally to prevent sticking.
+You want the pasta to be cooked al dente.

 Tips and Tricks